MSny/star-wars-search/README.md

 Usage: Clone repo and install node modules with 'npm install'

-Star App: Use command 'npm start'
+Start App: Use command 'npm start'

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).